HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 We now have a file called `demux.qzv`.
 All output files from QIIME 2 with the extension `.qzv` can be visualised using the QIIME view web page.
 Download `demux.qzv` to your computer, open [QIIME 2 View](https://view.qiime2.org/) on your web browser, and drag & drop the `demux.qzv` file to the upload box.

 >### Question
-* What's the total number of samples?
+* What is the total number of samples in the file?
-* Which samples have the most and least sequences, and how many sequences do they have
+* Which samples have the most and least sequences, and how many sequences do they have?

 ### Sequence quality control and feature table construction